This report examines the extent to which employee matters impact performance-related pay in the FTSE 100

 Who gets performance-related pay?

-Merit pay most commonly covers managerial and other white-collar staff, with fewer extending coverage to manual or lower-grade workers.
+PRP most commonly covers managerial and other white-collar staff, with fewer extending coverage to manual or lower-grade workers.

-The coverage of PRP varies internationally, for example, employers in France make greater use of merit pay than occurs in Great Britain.
+PRP varies internationally, for example, employers in France make greater use of merit pay than occurs in Great Britain.
 Ironically, this is partly attributable to the much more highly regulated employment background in France that leaves individual managers keen to exert some control over performance improvement via pay.

 PRP in the UK public sector